-The therapeutic record can be done by keeping a regular diary to write about the events that cause anger, pain, anxiety or joy that occur in daily life.
+The therapeutic record can be kept by writing a regular diary to document the events that cause anger, pain, anxiety or joy that occur in daily life.
 It can also be used more therapeutically to treat specific disturbing, stressful or traumatic life events.
 Keeping a therapeutic diary is the process of writing down our thoughts, emotions and experiences.
 One of the main differences between keeping a diary and keeping a therapy diary is the way inner experiences, thoughts and feelings are captured.

 Journaling therapy allows a person to write, discuss and discuss their problems and concerns.